Leer en Español lomaculinaria.com

 1. In a standing mixer fit with the paddle attachment, or with an electric mixer by hand, cream the butter and powdered sugar together on medium-high speed until pale and fluffy, about 3 minutes.

-Creaming butter and sugar together in a mixing bowl.
+Butter and sugar being creamed in a silver mixing bowl.

 1. Scrape down the sides of the bowl and add egg.
 Continue mixing until combined, scraping down the bowl as necessary.
 Add vanilla and salt and mix until combined.
 Reduce mixer speed to low.
 Add flour and baking powder and blend until the dough comes together.